 Topics to Avoid

-Some topics may introduce bias by causing distress or offence to test takers.
+Some topics may introduce bias by causing distress or offense to test takers and must be avoided.
 This includes (but is not limited to):

 • Race or religion